 We recommend you arrive at the theatre at least 30 minutes before the start of the show.
-This will give you enough time to get a drink from the bar or some chocolate from the lollie shop, and to find your seats before the performance starts.
-Some performances have a very strict lockout policy.
-Lockouts are decided by the company performing and mean that latecomers may not be admitted to the theatre until a suitable break in the performance.
+This will give you time to visit the bar for a drink, perhaps buy some chocolates and to find your seats before the performance starts.
+Some performances have a strict lockout policy; that means latecomers might not be admitted to the theatre until a suitable break in the performance.
 This is at the discretion of the company performing and in some instances can mean latecomers will not be admitted until the interval.
 Arrive early to avoid disappointment.
 Announcements will be made advising you when to take your seat.

 Generally taking photos or videos at a performance is not permitted.
 However this is determined by the company performing, so if in doubt, ask an usher.
 Taking pictures using a mobile phone is forbidden.
 Please remember to turn your mobile phone off.
 Some performers stop their performance when a phone rings which can be most embarrassing for the patron.

 There are several public car parks (and taxi ranks) within easy walking distance of the Civic Theatre.